-- A.1.1 The use of Flight Data Recording Equipment is mandatory for World and Continental Championships. - A.1.2 Only Equipment approved by GAC may be used. - A.1.3 Requirements for Flight Data Recording Equipment are documented in the Sporting Code, Section 2, Annex 4 - A.1.4 For Continental and World Championships pilots may share Flight Data Recording Equipment only at the discretion of International Chief Judge. - A.1.5 Responsibility for the operation of the Flight Data Recording Equipment rests with the Competitor. - A.1.6 The International Chief Judge or a Judge appointed by him will use the registered flight track of each Competitor, as depicted on paper-printout or screen-display, to make judgments on passing times and possible violations of the flight rules or given flight instructions. - A.1.7 The Master-Clock has to be GPS-Time.
+- A.1.1 The use of flight data recording equipment is mandatory for World and Continental Championships. - A.1.2 Only equipment approved by the GAC may be used. - A.1.3 Requirements for flight data recording equipment are documented in the Sporting Code, Section 2, Annex 4 - A.1.4 The competitor must declare which logger is the master logger.
+It should be clear that the master logger will be the only logger used for scoring the flight.
+Only when this log is not complete the scoring team will ask the competitor to use the backup.
+Even for the jury the backup Logger should not be used. - A.1.5 Responsibility for the operation of the Flight Data Recording Equipment rests with the Competitor. - A.1.6 The International Chief Judge or a Judge appointed by him will use the registered flight track of each competitor, as depicted on paper-printout or screen-display, to make judgments on passing times and possible violations of the flight rules or of the given flight instructions. - A.1.7 The master clock will show GPS-time.